Influence of ambient temperature on cavitation bubble dynamics: Bubble collapse pattern near a rigid wall

 For experiments conducted at ambient temperatures of 60 and 80$^\circ \text{C}$, the jet velocity initially increases and then decreases with increasing $\gamma$.
-As $T$ rises from 60 to 80 $^\circ \text{C}$, the maximum jet velocity decreases from approximately 13.7 at $\gamma \approx 1.32$ to 9.2 at $\gamma \approx 0.87$.
-This behavior can be attributed to variations in the jet penetration time.
-The jet velocity is strongly correlated with the bubble collapse velocity at the moment of jet penetration \citep{philipp1998cavitation, supponen2016scaling}.
-Specifically, the closer the jet penetration time is to the moment of the minimum volume of the bubble, the higher the jet velocity.
-To illustrate the temporal relationship between jet penetration and the end of the first bubble collapse, we present the jet impact time $(t_c-t_{jet}) /( R_m \sqrt{\rho / \Delta P})$ in Figure \ref{fig:Ujet}(b).
-Under relatively low ambient temperature, the jet impact time exhibits a decreasing trend and approaches zero gradually as $\gamma$ increases.
-This corresponds to the increase of the jet velocity shown in Figure \ref{fig:Ujet}(a).
-For bubbles under high temperatures, when temporal synchronization occurs between jet penetration and the minimum bubble volume, the corresponding maximum jet velocity reaches its peak value.
-As $\gamma$ continues to increase, the jet penetration occurs in the second bubble cycle.
-Notably, under the ambient temperature of 80$^\circ \text{C}$, jet penetration occurs later than the first collapse by a full Rayleigh collapse time when $\gamma$ exceeds 2.
-Consequently, this results in a significant reduction in the jet velocity, as shown in Figure \ref{fig:Ujet}(a).
+As $T$ rises from 60 to 80 $^\circ \text{C}$, the maximum non-dimensional jet velocity decreases from approximately 13.7 at $\gamma \approx 1.32$ to 9.2 at $\gamma \approx 0.87$.
+The jet velocity is strongly correlated with bubble collapse velocity at the moment of jet penetration \citep{philipp1998cavitation, supponen2016scaling}.
+Specifically, the closer the jet penetration occurs to the bubble's minimum volume, the higher the resulting velocity.
+To illustrate the temporal relationship between jet penetration and the end of the first bubble collapse, the non-dimensional jet impact time $(t_c-t_{jet}) /( R_{max} \sqrt{\rho / \Delta P})$ is presented in Figure \ref{fig:Ujet}(b), where $t_{jet}$ denotes the time when the jet tip pierces the opposite bubble wall.
+At lower ambient temperatures, the jet impact time decreases and gradually approaches zero as $\gamma$ increases.
+This corresponds to the increase in jet velocity observed in Figure \ref{fig:Ujet}(a).
+At $T=60$ and $80^\circ$C, jet velocity peaks when penetration occurs slightly before the minimum bubble volume.
+For $T=80^\circ \text{C}$, if $\gamma \gtrsim 1$, jet penetration occurs during rebound, resulting in a significant reduction of jet velocity (Figure \ref{fig:Ujet}(a)).